RonIovine/pshell/README.md

 <a name="pshellAggregator-client"></a>
 ### pshellAggregator client
-The `pshellAggregator` and `pshellAggregator.py` client programs have the same usage and both take a `-h` to show the usage as follows:
+The pshellAggregator client programs are used to access multiple datagram pshell servers.
+This is useful to consolidate the functionality of several pshell servers into one comrehensive interactive user session.
+Both the the compiled 'C' version (`pshellAggregator')and Python version (`pshellAggregator.py`) have the same usage as follows:
 ```
 $ pshellAggregator -h